Jon Shirley: Car collection

 Shirley is a racer of vintage cars and has a significant car collection that includes vintage Ferraris, Alfa Romeos, and sports racers from the 1950s and 1960s.
 Highlights of his collection include a 1938 Alfa Romeo 8C 2900B and a 1954 Ferrari 375 MM Scaglietti coupe.
 The Alfa Romeo 8C 2900B won Best of Show at the 2008 Pebble Beach Concours d'Elegance, Best of Show at the 2016 Chantilly Concours d'Etat, and the 2009/10 Louis Vuitton Classic Concours Award.

 The 1954 375 MM Scaglietti coupe, which was commissioned by Italian film director Roberto Rossellini, became the first post-World War II car since 1968 and the first Ferrari to earn Best of Show at the Pebble Beach Concours d'Elegance in 2014.
 Shirley and Butch Dennison of Dennison International Motorsports spent more than two years rebuilding and restoring the car.
 Shirley's first sports car purchase was a 1961 4-cylinder Sunbeam Alpine, chosen for the simple reason that he felt it would be fun to drive.

 Philanthropy

 Through the Jon and Mary Shirley Foundation, Jon and his late wife, Mary, have supported not-for-profit arts, educational, and human service organizations.
 They spearheaded the creation of the Olympic Sculpture Park in downtown Seattle, providing the lead gift that facilitated the park's construction and funding an endowment to provide for the ongoing operations of the park.
 Shirley served as chairman of the board of trustees of the Seattle Art Museum and as chair of the Olympic Sculpture Park's building committee.

 Collectors of modern and contemporary art, particularly the work of Alexander Calder, Jon and Mary Shirley gave Alexander Calder's Eagle to the Olympic Sculpture Park.
+In 2023, the Shirleys donated 48 works by Calder, valued at $200 million, to the Seattle Art Museum.
+Between 2016 and 2026, they contributed $10 million to the restoration of Calder's Mountains and Clouds.